appus-studio/Flat-SlideControl/README.md

 Made by [![Appus Studio](https://github.com/appus-studio/Appus-Splash/blob/master/image/logo.png)](http://appus.pro)

-'Flat-SlideControl' is a control in flat design, which gives you an opportunity to make a selection of a range of values
+'APFlatSlideControl' is a control in flat design, which gives you an opportunity to make a selection of a range of values

 * [Demo](#demo)
 * [Setup](#setup)